mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;U-Boot command string&gt; (default: empty)

-A set of U-Boot commands to be executed at the beginning of the MENDER_SETUP code in the MENDER_BOOTENV.
+A set of U-Boot commands to executed at the beginning of the MENDER_SETUP code in the MENDER_BOOTENV.